MikeLanier/J3DSandbox/README.md

 * ~~modularize the model display so that I can pick and choose what is displayed (09/12/2017)~~
-* ~~BUG: keyboard not being handled: Added a keypress event handler to MainFrame and called a method in DisplayPanel to handle the event (09/14/2017)~~
+* ~~BUG: keyboard not being handled: Added a keypress event handler to MainFrame and called a method in Sandbox.DisplayPanel to handle the event (09/14/2017)~~
 ### 09/12/2017
 * ~~create panel for 3D display~~

 #Notes
 Regarding the addition of non-rotating text.
-I was thinking of adding non-rotating text to the SixFaces model, but, the way I have things wired up in the app, everything I add to the display will rotate.
+I was thinking of adding non-rotating text to the Sandbox.SixFaces model, but, the way I have things wired up in the app, everything I add to the display will rotate.
-Maybe I need a layer above the root Xform where non-rotating stuff can be added.
+Maybe I need a layer above the root Sandbox.Xform where non-rotating stuff can be added.
 Something I didn't want to dive into at the time since I had basic display working and didn't want to break it.
 The more I learn, the more I want to complicate things.
 Eventually, I'll come back to